Airbnb HostingShort-Term RentalsAI Tools

 Compared with the rest of this list, I see Host Tools as a lean all-in-one ops tool.
 Hospitable is heavier on smart messaging and reviews.
 Hostaway is a full PMS for bigger portfolios.
 Host Tools sits in the middle: channel sync, automated messaging, cleaner scheduling, and built-in pricing/availability rules for hosts who want automation without enterprise software.

-• Pro plan: from $7 per listing / month (adds channel sync, direct booking site, smart-lock integrations, AI replies, multi-user access)
+Pro plan adds channel sync, a direct booking site, smart-lock integrations, AI replies, and multi-user access

 Best for: Power users ready to go next level

 This is where you unlock true custom automation.
-Use Make.com to trigger GPT-5.2 prompts for:
+Use Make.com to trigger GPT-5.5 prompts for:

 I’ve been using Make.com for a lot of my automations over the past 12 months.
 Trust me, it’s a game changer!